stevenliuxd/AWS_EC2_Excercise/README.md

 ## Setup Virtual Environment

-* Using your terminal, cd to the application directory.
+* Using your terminal, cd to the application directory

 * Create virtual env:
 ```bash